 Print out both the data table and the ANOVA summary table so that all of this information fits onto one page.
-(Hint: Set the Page Layout / Scale to Fit to 85% size).
+(Hint: Set the Page Layout/Fit to Scale to 85 % size).

 As a check on your analysis, you should have the following in these cells: